keptn/spec/import_package.md

 * `[[ .Inputs.project ]]`: Will be rendered to the current project name

 ### Tasks references
-After a task has been processed it does expose it's response and the already fully rendered context via the following properties:
+After a task has been processed, it exposes its response and the already fully rendered context via the following properties:
 * `[[ .Tasks.<task-id>.Context.<property-name> ]]`: Can be used to access the rendered context property of a given task with the `id`.